Vineyards and Small Farms

 Renowned for its cuisine and fine wines, Burgundy is the birthplace of such quintessentially French specialties as boeuf bourguignon, coq au vin and escargots.
 It’s no surprise, then, that this region of superb gastronomy should produce another culinary masterpiece in the Lacanche range.

 Lacanche village is in the Côte d’Or (literally, golden hill) quadrant of Burgundy, where the waters of four major rivers run in three directions: towards the Mediterranean, the English Channel and the Atlantic Ocean.
-With its varied landscape, Cote d’Or produces some of Burgundy’s most prestigious and expensive wines and is crisscrossed with canals and dotted with vineyards and small farming villages.
+With its varied landscape, Cote d’Or produces some of Burgundy’s most prestigious wines and is crisscrossed with canals and dotted with vineyards and small farming villages.

 Jean-Jacques reflects on French cuisine & the core values fueling Lacanche

 Many Lacanche owners are curious about the culinary heritage of their beloved stove.
 According to local residents, the “Route de Paris-Lyon” (N6) factored prominently in the culinary history of the region.
 During its heyday in the early-1900s, Parisian families in large chauffeur-driven motorcars would arrive, looking for a fine meal and place to stay the night.
 The steady influx of affluent travelers supplied clientele for a burgeoning list of talented chefs and inns along the route.